tinode/chat/API.md

                   // authentication scheme, required
 }
 ```
 The `basic` authentication scheme expects `secret` to be a base64-encoded string of a string composed of a user name followed by a colon `:` followed by a plan text password.
+User name in the `basic` scheme must not contain colon character ':' (ASCII 0x3A).
 The `token` expects secret to be a previously obtained security token.

 The only supported authentication schemes are `basic` and `token`. _Authentication scheme `none` is planned to support anonymous users in the future._